Who Is Eligible

 Q: How much will my weekly compensation be?

-A: If you are unable to work (temporarily totally disabled), you will receive two-thirds of your average weekly wage for the past 52 weeks, but not more than $600 per week for an accident which occurred on or after July 1, 2006.
+A: If you are unable to work (temporarily totally disabled), you will receive two-thirds of your average weekly wage for the past 52 weeks, but not more than the statutory maximum outlined here.

 Q: What do I do if I have trouble receiving benefits or compensation from my employers Workers Compensation insurance carrier?